jiminhsieh/jekyll-clean-dark/_posts/2017-11-30-Database-Replication-with-CAP-Theorem.md

 share: true
 ---

 Precisely speaking, this post is about [Postgres-BDR](https://www.2ndquadrant.com/en/resources/bdr/) and CAP theorem.
-However, what I am talking about should not only be applied to Postgres-BDR.
+However, the concept of what I am talking about should not only be applied to Postgres-BDR.

 # Intro
 I had needed to evaluate replication of PostgreSQL recently.
 One of the tools I had to evaluate is Postgres-BDR.
 Basically, Postgres-BDR is a Master-Master tool to replicate data cross different PostgreSQLs.